Nandaka/DanbooruDownloader/readme.txt

     Just save the xml as tags.xml in the same folder as the application.
   - Add %artist%, %copyright%, %character%, %circle%, and %faults% tag for filename.
   - Add colored tags column in Main Tag (enable in Settings tab).
+    - Depend on tags.xml file, you can download it from http://danbooru.donmai.us/tag/index.xml?limit=0.
+  - Fix invalid auth info for batch download.

 - DanbooruDownloader20120330
   - Update DanbooruProvider.xml